-At Reddish Hall School, we pride ourselves on our students receiving a broad and balanced curriculum, with opportunities to develop the skills and knowledge that there are interested in as well as ensuring that leave with the personal qualities, skills and qualifications they need to progress into college, apprenticeships or employment.
+At Reddish Hall School, we pride ourselves on our students receiving a broad and balanced curriculum, with opportunities to develop the skills and knowledge that they are interested in as well as ensuring that they leave with the personal qualities, skills and qualifications needed to progress into college, apprenticeships or employment.

 Reddish Hall School accommodates children from Year 1 to Year 6 in its primary department.
-At present, students follow the Lancashire Grid for Learning, covering the full range of National Curriculum subjects.
 Each half term has a different topic focus which is explored through English, history and geography.
 Science is taught in as practical fashion as possible to enable our pupils to explore the world around them and experience scientific concepts first hand.
 A ‘guided reading’ session is held every day, where pupils work both independently and participate in adult led activities around reading, comprehension, differentiated phonics work, fine motor skills programmes and mental maths.
 Religious education and PSHE are taught in class groups, along with PE which includes swimming at the local pool.